BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/introduction.md

 - `iges`
 - `x_t`
 - `stl`
+- `u3d`
 - `eprt`
 - `edrw`
 - `easm`
 - `ifc`
 - `3mf`
 - `html` (eDrawings Professional required)

+# Missing file format?

+If there is a missing file format that SOLIDWORKS supports, please reach out to us and our team will add it.

 # Getting support